shelvy00/Spotify/README.md

 ### How to run the app in the browser

 - In the terminal run npm start.
-This will run the app in development mode, on port [GitHub Pages](http://localhost:3000).
+This will run the app in development mode, on port [http://localhost:3000](http://localhost:3000).

 - The page will reload when you make changes.
 You may also see any lint errors in the console.